Blane245/musicgenerator/notes.md

     - eliminate columns delay - volume

 # 4.1.0 Updates
+- implement a note velocity modulator.
+Should add some expression to notes
 - enable/disable reverb, compressor, equalizer
 - implement a way to end note tone earlier than its duration (stoptime-starttime) to achieve staccato effect.
 - fixed error in random number generator